 - The FB District is generally or largely utilized on commercial, office or in some cases industrial properties; however, there is no restriction to it being utilized solely on a non-residential piece of property.
 The City has other properties that have the FB District on them.
 The property in question has been zoned FB for 10 years and has had two developments approved under the FB District.
 The FB District is able to be utilized here as an overlay district as long as the proposed development meets the requirements of the FB District itself.
-The FB or multi-family development is located on the front portion of the property, which has the FB Overlay on it. - Zoning dictates over the Master Plan, because zoning is law versus the Master Plan, which is a guide.
-As the property is zoned in this manner, it is a permissible use. - The Planning Commission will review the tree removal permit, the wetlands use permit, and the natural features modification and setback modification or the green belt modification to the south, and City Council will make a final determination regarding the wetland use permit.
+The FB or multi-family development is located on the front portion of the property, which has the FB Overlay on it. - Zoning dictates over the Master Plan, because zoning is law versus the Master Plan, which is guide.
+As the property is zoned in this manner, it is a permissible use. - City Council will review the tree removal permit, the wetlands use permit, and the natural features modification and setback modification or the green belt modification to the south.
 In terms of usage, the density of the property as of now is compliant with Ordinance requirements.

-Ms. Roediger added that the public comment reference to the Ordinance multiplex provisions refer to the R-5 Zoning Districts, which this is not.
+Ms. Roediger added that the references in the Ordinance to multiplex cited refer to the R-5 Zoning Districts, which this is not.